deekshaaah/OSS-Cohort-5/Mentees-Details/Deeksha-Singh.md

 Hi, my name is Deeksha Singh!

 ## About Me
-I am a passionate developer currently working on Front-End Development.
+I am a passionate developer currently working on Front-End Development (mainly the UI/UX aspects).
 I have experience in Artificial Intelligence and Cloud Computing.

 ## GitHub
 You can find me on GitHub at https://github.com/deekshaaah